-We have audited the accompanying financial statements of the governmental activities, the business-type activities, and each major fund of the Town of Burkeville, Virginia, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Town of Burkeville, Virginia's basic financial statements as listed in the table of contents.
+We were engaged to audit the accompanying financial statements of the governmental activities, the business-type activities, and each major fund of the Town of Burkeville, Virginia, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Town of Burkeville.
+Virginia's basic financial statements as listed in the table of contents.